Checkmk/checkmk/CONTRIBUTING.md

     The `--allow-missing-config` parameter is needed so that branches of older versions of Checkmk which don't support this feature and are missing the configuration file won't throw errors.

     Afterwards your commits will automatically be checked for conformity by `pre-commit`.
-    If you know a check (like mypy for example) got something wrong and you don't want to fix it right away you can skip execution of the checkers with `git commit -n`.
+    If you know a check (like mypy for example) would find an issue, but you don't want to fix it right away you can skip execution of the checkers with `git commit -n`.
     Please don't push unchecked changes as this will introduce delays and additional work.

     Additional helpers can be found in `scripts/`.